Autism and Understanding Facial Expressions

 Why did you think he was happy?
 It may have been because he was quiet, he may have seemed calm.

-Maybe he was quiet because he was trying to cope with or manage his anxieties.
+Maybe he was quiet because he was trying to cope with or manage his anxieties or process the situation.

-Maybe he was smiling because it is the expression he thinks you want to see – I imagine you can recall telling someone whose expression you can’t read: “Smile“.
+Maybe he was smiling because it is the expression the autistic child thinks you want to see – I imagine you can recall telling someone whose expression you can’t read: “Smile“.

-It was interesting to read that Neurotypical adults found expressions of both Sadness and Happiness difficult to read in those with a diagnosis of ASD.
+It was interesting to read that Neurotypical adults found facial expressions of both Sadness and Happiness difficult to read in those with a diagnosis of ASD (Autism).
 One could argue that these are essential emotions to interpret when interacting.
 Reading these should determine your approach to how we interact.
 When we give space to process and when we offer support.

 “During interactions, successful conveyance of emotion relies on the individuals involved sharing common representations of emotions” Brewer et al (2015)